The Department of Transport and Main Roads is committed to reducing barriers for people with a disability when using the passenger transport network.

 Mobility devices, such as wheelchairs and mobility scooters are an essential part of daily life for people with mobility impairment.
 Not only do they improve access to everyday services, but they can also greatly enhance an individual's quality of life.

 To access public transport with your mobility device, you need to ensure it meets the criteria for size, height, weight and manoeuvrability as contained in the Transport Standards.
 For further details, please read travelling with your wheelchair or mobility scooter on public transport.

 As a quick reference, the maximum dimensions of a wheelchair or mobility scooter permitted on a public transport conveyance are detailed below:

 Stops and stations

-All public transport services, including associated vehicles and infrastructure, are subject to the Commonwealth Disability Standards for Accessible Public Transport 2002.
+All public transport services, including associated infrastructure and public transport conveyances, are subject to the Commonwealth Disability (Access to Premises – Buildings) Standards 2010 and the Transport Standards.

-Queensland Rail has an ongoing program of creating a fully accessible environment which involves constructing new lifts, ramps, access paths, toilets, signs and seating.
-Better access benefits all passengers including mothers with small children or babies in prams, bicycle users and older citizens.
+Rail stations - Queensland Rail has an ongoing program of creating an accessible environment which involves constructing new lifts, ramps, access paths, toilets, signs and seating.
+Better access benefits all passengers including customers with disabilities, customers with small children or babies in prams, bicycle users and older citizens.
 View more information about train station accessibility or download the Queensland Rail Disability Access Guide (PDF, 584KB).

-- apply to Department of Communities, Child Safety and Disability Services to certify your assistance dog, or
+- Apply to the Department of Communities, Child Safety and Disability Services to certify your guide, hearing or assistance dog and be issued with a handler’s identity card; or